zach-the/for-rachel/for-rachel.md

 ##### Loyalty and Commitment
 I can understand what your roomate is saying about you dating other guys and basically being in a relationship with me and whatnot, but at the same time, there was a pretty clear agreement that we had both negotiated and agreed to, and I feel like most of that was because we both understood the stakes of what a relationship with me would mean for you, from the beginning.

-The absolute last thing that I want you to do is to get yourself into a situation where you feel trapped because you can't do what these two sentences talk about:
+The absolute last thing that I want you to do is to get yourself into a situation where you feel trapped because of the ideas captured in these sentences:
-- maybe somebody else, so maybe not him
+- maybe somebody else, so not him I guess
-- probably nobody else, so probably him
+- probably nobody else, and therefore him

 Ultimately, I hope that the basis of your decision for **whoever** you decide to get into relationships with are as follows...
 - him, so definitely nobody else